ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### AWS IAM Roles

 For allowing our Lambda functions to have fine-grained access to our AWS services, we need to define them in our serverless project.
-We did this with a seperate lambda-iam-roles.yml file which gets loaded into the serverless.yml.
+We did this with a separate lambda-iam-roles.yml file which gets loaded into the serverless.yml.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-iamroles.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 ##### AWS Dynamo tables
-We define an enviroment variable, our dynamo table name, which gets further defined in the dynamodb-tables.yml.
+We define an environment variable, our dynamo table name, which gets further defined in the dynamodb-tables.yml.
 As you can see, our 2 tables get created here as ghelaapi-serverless-dev-ghela-events and ghelaapi-serverless-dev-ghela-jobs.

 <div style="text-align: center;">